China–Czech Republic relations: Trade

 The economic relations between the countries stood at US$340 million in 1993 when the Czech Republic became an independent state.
 Over the years, the bilateral trade has increased.
 In 2001, the trade volume between the two countries was US$615 million.

 In 2007, bilateral trade between China and the Czech Republic stood at $9.9 billion.
 This has increased to 61.9 percent year on year basis.
 In the same year, Chinese exports to the Czech Republic was $9.2 billion in 2007.
 China's imports from the Czech Republic totaled $700 million in 2006.

 In 2016, Czech export to China was US$1.921 billion (1.19% of total Czech exports) and Chinese export to the Czech Republic was US$17.770 billion (12.66% of total Czech imports).

 In 2018, Czech Cyber and Information Security Agency (NUKIB) issued a warning to the Czech National Security Authority that usage of Chinese telecommunications company Huawei's software and hardware equipment posed a security risk.
 In July 2019, two Czech former employees of Huawei claimed that they were required to collect the personal data of clients including their family information, personal interests and financial situations, which was then entered into Huawei's central databases in China.
 This information would also be shared with Chinese embassy officials in Czech.

-In 2020 during the Coronavirus crisis, the Czech Republic imported 150,000 test kits from China at a cost of US$546,000.
+In 2020 during the COVID-19 pandemic, the Czech Republic imported 150,000 test kits from China at a cost of US$546,000.
 Some medias outlets claimed that 80% of these were found to be faulty.